Troubleshooting Kafka

 docker compose exec kafka kafka-consumer-groups --bootstrap-server kafka:9092 --list

-4. Watching what is going to happen with offset by using dry-run (optional):
+4. Watch what is going to happen with the offset by using dry-run (optional).
+This example uses the `events` topic found from the previous step:

 docker compose exec kafka kafka-consumer-groups --bootstrap-server kafka:9092 --group snuba-consumers --topic events --reset-offsets --to-latest --dry-run